No products in the cart.

 It’s mainly about being outdoors, with evening BBQs, sunset beers, and chilling in the park on your lunch break.

 The lifestyle is whatever you make it if you want to sit in an office all day and watch TV all night you’ll have no worries doing it, but for the most part, the warm climate and outdoor living make getting into the great outdoors hard to avoid.

 Even in busy cities like Sydney and Melbourne you’re never too far from some sand and surf.

-Drinking culture is pretty big in Australia.
+The drinking culture is pretty big in Australia.
 Aussies love the pub life and a cheeky after-work beer or Sunday session is never passed up!
 You’ve got to be 18 to drink in Oz and most places will ID you, so always keep your driving license or passport to hand if you’re going out or buying booze.

-The food in Australia is amazing as its pretty multi-cultural.
+The food in Australia is amazing as it’s pretty multicultural.
 Fantastic Vietnamese and Japanese food and of course local Aussie fare too.
 The pie is an institution and they know how to make them well here in Australia.
 Plus a Sausage sizzle- which is a barbequed sausage in a bun or bread but also an event in Australia as locals host them to fundraise.